Abigail Ratchford Leaves Little To The Imagination In New Instagram Photo: ‘Quarantine And Chill’

 The panties sat high on her waist and featured the same lace design as the bra.
 Her seductive pose gave fans an eyeful of her hips and a hint of her booty.

-She closed her eyes in the image, laying in the bed with a large smile on her face.
+She closed her eyes in the image, lying in the bed with a large smile on her face.

 Abigail’s black locks curled around her in messy waves, tumbling down one shoulder and spreading out on the mattress.